faitGabriele/faitGabriele/README.md

 ## Who I am

-My name is Gabriele and I am 22 years old.
-I am italian but I am living and studying in Heidelberg (Germany).
+My name is Gabriele and I am 23 years old.
+I am italian but I am living and studying in Munich (Germany).
-I am currently attending the Medical School.
-Nevertheless I am figuring out that the clinical practice is not my cup of tea.
-For this reason I am trying to spread up my toolbox of knowledges and learning to code.
+I am currently in the forelast year of Medical School.
+Nowadays coding helps me in two ways: On the one hand it keeps my mind active and reduces my focus on medical topics.
+On the other hand it allows me to solve the small problems I encounter in my digital everyday life.

 ## A coding story